suraj19-11/Demo-Project/README.md

 # Demo-Project
-this is demo for git and github class
+This is only for practice to learn git hub